Principal Investigator / Institution

 HWWTP

 The HWWTP has been designed to provide model occupational safety and health training for workers who are or may be engaged in activities related to hazardous waste removal, containment, or chemical response.
-The emphasis, however, is on servicing workers of entities where health and safety training is critical to the worker’s wellbeing and possibly the safety and health of the public but, due to circumstances beyond the individual worker’s control, he/she is unlikely to receive sufficient training at either the quality or quantity needed to ensure safety and health.
+The emphasis, however, is on servicing workers of entities where health and safety training are critical to the worker’s wellbeing and possibly the safety and health of the public but, due to circumstances beyond the individual worker’s control, the worker is unlikely to receive sufficient training at either the quality or quantity needed to ensure safety and health.
 Such entities include emergency responders and city workers in small municipalities or cities where budgeting restraints or working conditions (such as no release time) greatly reduces or eliminates the possibility of training.
 Volunteer fire departments and small county police forces, city health department employees, port authority workers, and mosquito control division employees are examples of workers the Consortium has trained.
 Additionally, HBCUs with smaller budgets have been shown to receive some of the highest fines for noncompliance with applicable regulations.
-Small minority and disadvantaged businesses typically lack the capital to participate in high-cost compliance training programs.
-HWWTP training will occur in New Orleans, Louisiana; Atlanta; Detroit, Michigan; and HBCUs and minority small businesses in the Southeastern area.
+Some small businesses typically lack the capital to participate in high-cost compliance training programs.
+HWWTP training will occur in New Orleans, Louisiana; Atlanta; Detroit, Michigan; and HBCUs and small businesses in the Southeastern area.

 ECWTP

-3. To successfully place trainers in jobs in the environmental restoration and construction fields.
+- To successfully place trainers in jobs in the environmental restoration and construction fields.

 Project Duration

-• August 1, 2020 - May 31, 2025 (HWWTP, ECWTP)
+- August 1, 2020 - May 31, 2025 (HWWTP, ECWTP)

 Grant Numbers

-• U45 ES010664 (HWWTP, ECWTP)
+- U45 ES010664 (HWWTP, ECWTP)

 Other Participating Organizations